From Ukraine to Poland: Refugees at a crossroads | DW | 03.03.2022

 .

 The people who stay longer in the hall are mostly unsure what their next move will be.
-Like Raju Bhandari, a 29-year-old who comes from Nepal and had started his engineering studies in Kyiv only two months ago.
+Like Raju Bhandari, a 29-year-old from Nepal who had started his engineering studies in Kyiv only two months ago.
 He speaks softly, with a shy smile.

 At the border he had to stay put for two days, he said, because Ukrainian border guards held him back.
 "I always have a lot of respect for foreigners, why didn't they have any for me?"
 He has had no problems on the Polish side of the border, he said.

 Many foreign nationals are holding outin the warehouse: Students from India, Angola, or Uzbekistan, along with migrant workers from Central Asian countries.
-The International Organization for Migration estimates that about 470,000 foreigners were living in Ukraine, about 75,000 of them students.
+The International Organization for Migration estimates that about 470,000 foreigners were living in Ukraine, about 75,000 of them are students.
 These people are also fleeing the country.
-Polish daily newspaper Dziennik Gazeta Prawna reports that, according to Poland's border patrol, about 10% of the refugees are third-country nationals, i.e., they do not hold a passport of an EU member state.
+Polish daily newspaper Dziennik Gazeta Prawna reports that, according to Poland's border patrol, about 10% of the refugees are third-country nationals — in other words, they do not hold a passport of an EU member state.

-But while many Ukrainians have contacts in Poland (even before the war about 1.5 million of them lived there), the country is an unknown for the other refugees.
-Like Raju Bhandari, who is waiting on a camp bed for a money transfer from his parents in Nepal.
-He is unsure where he should go next: "Can I study here in Poland?"
+But while many Ukrainians have contacts in Poland (even before the war about 1.5 million lived in the neighboring state), the country is an unknown for the other refugees.
+Bhandari, who is waiting on a camp bed for a money transfer from his parents in Nepal, is unsure where he should go next: "Can I study here in Poland?"
 Bhandari likes how willing the Poles have been to help, but for people like him, those without a Ukrainian passport, the prospect of staying is unclear.

 Waiting at the entrance to the warehouse hall are those who have a destination but are unsure how to get there.
-Here, the refugees are looking for volunteer drivers or buses which can take them to other cities in Poland.
-Volunteers, soldiers, and firefighters attempt to organize things.
+Here, the refugees are looking for volunteer drivers or buses that can take them to other cities in Poland.
+Volunteers, soldiers, and firefighters attempt to help organize such requests.
 Calls of "Krakow with an overnight stay, two seats," or "Bus to Wroclaw," ring out over the loudspeakers.

 Teenage Ukrainian Andriy Chornoguz has two destinations in mind.
 The 17-year-old wants to go to Italy, where his parents live and work.
 But he is a minor and has no passport, so he will not be able to fly to them.
 "My parents told me I should come to Poland, and we will see what happens from here," he said.